Emergency Vet in Norfolk, VA

 If your pet requires a service that we cannot provide, we’ll refer you to an appropriate 24-hour urgent care center.
 Call our office now for help.

 After Hours Pet Emergencies

-During business hours, we welcome pet emergencies in Norfolk at Dog & Cat Hospital and encourage you to call us or come right in.
+During business hours, we are equipped to see pet emergencies in Norfolk at Dog & Cat Hospital but ask that you call if you are safely able to do so, so we can make sure that we are prepared.
 However, outside our business hours, we recommend you contact the following emergency pet hospital in Virginia.

 |Bay Beach Veterinary Emergency Center|

 |6550 Hampton Roads Pkwy #113|